+This uses an endoscope with an ultrasound probe (transducer) attached.
 The endoscope is passed through your mouth into the small bowel.
 The transducer makes soundwaves that create detailed pictures of the pancreas and ducts.
 This helps to locate small tumours and shows any local spread of cancer.

 A biopsy means removing cells or tissue samples from an organ for examination under a microscope.

 This procedure may be done during an endoscopy or endoscopic ultrasound.
 A fine needle is usually used to remove the cells.

 An ultrasound or CT scan can help the doctor guide the needle through the abdomen and into the pancreas.
 You will be awake during the procedure, but you will be given a local anaesthetic so you do not feel any pain.